 The Distribution Connection and Use of System Agreement (DCUSA) is a multi-party contract between electricity Distributors and electricity Suppliers and large Generators.
 Parties to the DCUSA can raise Change Proposals (CPs) to amend the Agreement with the consent of other Parties and (where applicable) the Authority.

-DCP 266 was raised by British Gas and seeks to change the way in which DNO tariffs to LDNOs are calculated in the CDCM.
+DCP 266 was raised by British Gas and seeks to change the way in which Distribution Network Operator (DNO) tariffs to Licensed Distribution Network Operators (LDNO)s are calculated in the Common Distribution Charging Methodology (CDCM).
 The Price Control Disaggregation Model (PCDM) calculates, on a p/kWh basis, the avoided costs of LDNOs serving end customers when connecting to the host DNO at a particular voltage level.
 The PCDM then converts these to a percentage of total costs within the PCDM and this percentage is applied to CDCM all-the-way (ATW) tariffs as a discount.

 Why?